First Safari vs Return Visit to Kenya: When Should You Go

 This is where Trunktrails Safaris adds real value.
 We are Nairobi-based and Kenyan-owned.
 We plan around migration windows, rain patterns, school-holiday pressure, and the practical feel of each month, not generic best-time lists.
 That gives clients dates that suit the experience they actually want.

-Here is the honest first safari vs return visit timing kenya comparison, the same one we use when shaping a client’s travel window.
+Here is the honest first safari vs return visit timing kenya comparison, the way we explain it to clients.

 Quick Comparison: First Safari vs Return Visit Timing